Modern bank in Kuala Lumpur

 Biometric Verification & Signature

-The interview generally lasts 45 minutes.
+The appointment usually lasts 45 minutes.
 They will take your fingerprints and you will sign a stack of documents.
-This is also the time to request activation of international transfers (SWIFT).
+This is also the moment to request activation of international transfers (SWIFT).

 4